TehMuffinMoo/ibPS/docs/index.md

 . .\Modules\BloxOne-Main.ps1
 ```

-### Authentication
+### Authentication (API Key)
-#### BloxOne API Key
 In order to authenticate against the BloxOne CSP (Cloud Services Portal), you must first set your API Key.
+There are a few ways to do this, depending on your use-case.

+#### Managing a single BloxOne Account
+When managing a single BloxOne Account, you can use the 'Global' configuration.
 You can do this for either your current powershell session or save the API Key as persistent for your current user.

+Using the 'Global' method will always override any active configuration profiles.
+This can be useful if you want to quickly test a new API key, without having to save it as a connection profile.

 ##### Persistent
 To store your API Key permanently for your user, you can specify the <b>-Persist</b> option as shown below.